laurent-martin/ibm-ace-manufacturing-test/README.md

 ## Scripts and initialization

-A Makefile and script are provided.
+A Makefile and scripts are provided.
-Both rely on a configuration file: `private/configuration.env` which is simply a shell script with variables.
-A template is provided: `configuration.tmpl.env`

-Before using the scripts and the makefile, first initialize the config, execute:
+Before using the scripts and the `Makefile`, first initialize the config, execute:

 ```bash
 make init
 ```

+This create a configuration file: `private/configuration.env` from the template: `configuration.tmpl.env`.

+Both the Makefile and scripts rely on `private/configuration.env` (shell variables).
+`generated/configuration.mak` is generated from the configuration and used in the `Makefile`.

+The required values for the configuration parameters are commented in the template and later in this document.

 ## Security and Encryption